MicrosoftDocs/dynamics-365-unified-operations-public/financials/cost-accounting/allocation-bases.md

 |    CC003          |    IT                  |    31-01-2017                      |    Electricity    |    Electricity consumption    |    15000,00    |

 Now assume the fixed fee needs to be evenly spread over cost objects that consume electricity.

 - One option to allocate the costs could be to create a new predefined allocation base Electricity fixed and then apply a statistical measure of 1,00 for each of the Cost objects that had consumed electricity.

 - Second option could be to create a formula allocation base Electricity fixed that takes advantage of the predefined allocation base Electricity that is already defined in the system.
-The benefit by selecting the second option is that only one statistical dimension member (Electricity) requires data loaded into Cost accounting.
-(Can you show how to do it?)
+The benefit by selecting the second option is that only one statistical dimension member Electricity requires data loaded into Cost accounting.

 **Formula allocation base**